 After traveling 200 miles, a young woman waits out Texas’ state-mandated 24-hour waiting period before her abortion can be proceed, in this Sundance Grand Jury Prize winner.
 Directed by Anu Valia.

 This Refinery29 Shatterbox Anthology short film takes a deep dive into how we are perceived in this world through the skin of that person.
 “Watching You Watching Me” is a perfect example of how we react to otherness — and how it feels to have those micro-aggressions seep into our core.
 Directed by Pamela Romanowsky.

 Photographer Phil Toledano, known for capturing his own life in pictures, is obsessed with his own demise.
 The film follows Phil as he documents all the dark paths that his future could take.
 Meanwhile, his wife and daughter sit on the sidelines, worrying that this project will leave Phil unable to envision a positive future.
 Directed by Joshua Seftel.

 This documentary shines a light on the immense amount of money it takes to run a successful political campaign and the need to reduce the influence of money in American elections.
 Directed by Razan Ghalayini.

 Before You Know It

-A long-kept family secret thrusts codependent, thirty-something sisters Rachel and Jackie Gurner into a literal soap opera.
-A journey that proves that you really can come of age, at any age.
+A long-kept family secret thrusts codependent, thirty-something sisters Rachel and Jackie Gurner into a literal soap opera that proves that you really can come of age, at any age.
+Coming to theaters later this year.
 Directed by Hannah Pearl Utt.